GoodMorningA1i/hackingwithswift_project1/README.md

 ## About the Project

+An app that lets a user browse through images on their phone.

-An iOS app that holds rows of image names in a table.
+More specifically, its an iOS app that holds rows of image names in a table.
 When a row in the table is selected, it navigates to a new screen with the image to view.

 This project covers topics like table views and image views, app bundles, FileManager, typecasting, view controllers, storyboards, outlets, Auto Layout, UIImage, and more.